shen8424/SAMM-RamDG-CAP/README.md

 ### Celeb Attributes Portfolio (CAP)

-We present <b>CAP</b>, a large-scale database including over 80k celebrities.
-Each celebrity in the CAP has three associated images along with their gender, birth year, occupation, and main achievements.
+We present <b>CAP</b>, a large-scale database including over 70k celebrities.
+Each celebrity in the CAP has at least three associated images along with their gender, birth year, occupation, and main achievements.

 Two examples from CAP: